XarkLabs/Xosera/REFERENCE.md

 Xosera provides a dedicated video co-processor, synchronized to the display pixel clock called the "copper" (in homage to the similar unit in the Amiga).
 The copper can be programmed to perform video register manipulation in sync with the video beam.
 With careful programming this enables many advanced effects to be achieved, such as multi-resolution displays and simultaneous display of more colors than would otherwise be possible.

 > :mag: **A note about the copper:** Originally Xosera used a copper designed and programmed by Ross Bamford (roscopeco).
 It was a solid design, somewhat similar conceptually to the one in the Amiga.
-It was especially impressive as it was his first design done in Verilog and worked great.
+It was especially impressive as it was pretty much his first Verilog design and it worked great.
 The original copper design was in use for months, but eventually resource limitations in the FPGA forced me to make some hard choices in order to implement all the audio features planned.
-To free up some FPGA resources, the current "slim copper" design was created (after squeezing everything else I could).
-This design is not that much smaller in logic than the original, but it can make more efficient use of copper memory, so it was reasonable to "steal" back some memory blocks needed to complete the audio design.
+To free up some FPGA resources, the current "copper slim" design was created (after squeezing everything else I could).
+The new design is a bit "slimmer" in logic than the original, but the main feature is it can make more efficient use of copper memory, so it was reasonable to "steal" back some memory blocks needed to complete the audio design (and add a pointer sprite).
 I am happy I was able to get the audio features implemented and fitting, but still a bit sad that I needed to replace Ross's fine copper design to do it.

 Interaction with the copper happens via: